xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 course.
 It forms the base of our operations.

 On the level of hardware the machine "speaks" in binary code.
 The command line "interprets" English-like commands (in a language called Unix Shell)[^ln-shell] into binary.
-When deleting a file, for example, one instructs the machine to `rm filename.txt` instead of dragging and dropping it into the trash folder.
+When deleting a file, for example, one instructs the machine to `rm filename.txt` instead of dragging and dropping it into the trash folder, as one would using a graphical user interface.
 Note that "dropping into the trash folder" merely offers a visual metaphor for the underlying bitwise operations.
 The CLI alternative turns the metaphor into a more exact command `rm`, which stands for "remove."
 Similarly, to direct the computer to move a file, we would use the `mv` command.
 Unlike their visual and metaphorical counterparts, the Bash commands contain many advanced options, which are explained in the manual accessible through the `man` command.
 In this example, `man mv` displays the manual pages for the move command.

+[^ln-shell]: @bourne_unix_1978

 Furthermore, because Bash commands are in themselves a type of a programming language, they can be chained together and automated to produce complex